chatasweetie/CmdPalExtensions/CmdPalCatPetExtension/README.md

 Privacy

 All cat state is stored locally in user-local application data.
 No external services are contacted by default.
-Optional image fetching (if supported) will be explicitly opt-in and documented in code.

 Contributing